How Suffering Affects Your Brain

 Don’t let your suffering build up without learning to cope with it.
 Trying to live with that pain can generate too many problems in your brain: high cortisol levels, stress, inability to learn new things, memory loss… gradually you will weaken, and your health and emotional balance will weaken along with it.

 If you’re able to set yourself free, just do so!
-If someone hurts you, respond to it.
+Has someone hurt you?
+Then respond to it.
 If something is oppressing you, find a space to breathe in or escape to.
 Let your eyes fill with tears, cry whenever you need to.

-Always look for solutions to your problems, if it’s in your power to do so.
-Every effort you make will be worth it to you and to your health, and you deserve it.
+Now you’ve seen how suffering affects your brain, always look for solutions to your problems, if it’s in your power to do so.
+Every effort you make will be worth it to you and to your health, and you deserve it.It might interest you...